MicrosoftDocs/Viva/Viva/engage/eac-storyline.md

 ## Enable storyline

 The Storyline page in the Engage admin center controls the availability of storyline in the organization.
-When you enable storyline, it's available to all internal users who have access to Viva Engage.
-All internal users have their own storyline feed on their profile page and can see, react to, and respond to others’ storyline posts.
+When you enable storyline, all internal users who have access to Viva Engage have the Storyline tab and a storyline feed on their profile page.
+They also have the ability to react and respond to others’ storyline posts.

 [![Screenshot of the storyline settings toggles in Viva Engage.](/viva/media/engage/admin/storyline-toggle.png)](/viva/media/engage/admin/storyline-toggle.png#lightbox)